hackrepair/hackrepair-admin-login-notifier/readme.txt

 Short answer: I tire of  complicated plugins.

 Long answer: Most login notification plugins require several steps to fully configure.
 I've solved that "problem" with The Hack Repair Guy's Admin Login Notifier.
-Time is precious–and I got none to spare!
+Time is precious–and and I've got none to spare!

 +++